 A specially commissioned book sits at the heart of our plans to celebrate the School's 150th anniversary.

-To help tell the Fettes story, this beautiful book, entitled 'Fettes: Our Place', will feature archival and personal photos from throughout Fettes' 150 years.
-'Fettes: Our Place' is now available to pre-order at a discounted rate of £35.
+To help share the Fettes story, this beautiful book, entitled 'Fettes: Our Place', will feature archival and personal photos from throughout Fettes' 150 years.
+'Fettes: Our Place' is now available to pre-order at a discounted rate of £35, before rising to the £45 cover price in August

 We are always happy to receive Fettes related archival material from any time.

-Currently, we are specifically seeking letters which give an insight into life at Fettes over the years.
-We will be including a selection of letters in our commemorative 150th anniversary book and would very much like to receive items of this nature which we might consider for inclusion.
+Currently, we are specifically seeking letters which give an insight into life at Fettes over the last 150 years.

 If you have access to Fettes related archival material that you would be willing to gift to the school or share on a temporary basis please do get in touch with the Fettes Archivist, Craig Marshall.